Hakimbek/my-spring-framework-notes/1_Spring_Overview/README.md

   - The Context module builds on the solid base provided by the Core and Beans modules and it is a medium to access any objects defined and configured.
 The                       ApplicationContext interface is the focal point of the Context module.
 - ### Expression Language
   - The SpEL module provides a powerful expression language for querying and manipulating an object graph at runtime.

-### - **AOP, Aspects and Instrumentation**
-  - These modules support aspect oriented programming implementation where you can use *Advice, Pointcuts etc.* to decouple the code.
-  - The aspects module provides support for integration with *AspectJ*.
-  - The instrumentation module provides support for class instrumentation and classloader implementations.

 ## Test
 - This layer provides support for testing with *JUnit* and *TestNG*.